Big-Nick/CS116Final/README.md

 1. Must have 3 enumerations and 2 exceptions classes.
 2. Must have 3 service classes each representing one of the 3 major categories described in the specification document.
 These classes must have inherited the proper library class!
 3. You must have3 separate classes (one for each category  in item 2 above) whose job is to provide the functionality :
-- Create and save the corresponding category’s object in the .ser file.
+- Create and save the corresponding categoryï¿½s object in the .ser file.
 - Reads the .ser file for that category.
 4. The project requires implementation of multiple inheritance using the technique described in TASK 1 of Lab 6.
 Therefore 2 Interfaces are needed for the 3 classes described in item 3 above.
 The interfaces have methods similar to the methods in item 3 that get implemented by the corresponding Impl classes.
 5. Two Impl classes that implement the methods of the 2 interfaces described in item 4.
 Notice that these 2 classes need to also inherit the 2 out of the 3 classes in item 3 above.